Man arrested for driving wrong way down A11 for 15 miles

 A man has been arrested for driving 15 miles the wrong way down the A11.

-Officers stopped the man in the early hours of Wednesday morning after he made the 15-mile journey between Attleborough and Thetford on the wrong side of the dual carriageway.
+Drivers spotted the silver Volkwagen Passat travelling on the wrong side of the road between the Breckland Lodge roundabout at Attleborough and the A11/A1075 roundabout at Thetford between 10:50pm and 11.10pm on Tuesday.

+Officers were called to the scene and stopped the man on suspicion of dangerous driving.

-A roadside breath test revealed he had 55mcg of alcohol per 100ml of breath.
+A roadside breath test revealed he had 55mcg of alcohol per 100ml of breath, 20mcg over the legal limit, and he was arrested.

+Dan Smith, from Norwich, was heading home at around 11pm when he spotted the car coming towards him, a mile away from the Fiveways roundabout at Mildenhall.
+The 25-year-old said at first he assumed the driver was confused by road works on the opposite carriageway, but realised something more untoward was going on as he came past.

+He said: "We saw him coming closer and then he passed us at some speed.
+Luckily the road was quiet that night but as we got a little further down the road we saw a few cars pulled over, probably on the phone to police."

 You may also want to watch: